-- ➤ University has not yet taken any initiative for carbon accounting. - > Too much adequate common transportation facilities should be provided by the University - Encourage students to use cycles. - > Fossil fuel is burned every day for the functioning of the University.
-This is too high carbon emission. - Minimum % of the energy is used from Non-conventional power. - ➤ Uses of 130 gas cylinders per month is very high.
+- ➤ University has not yet taken any initiative for carbon accounting. - > Too much adequate common transportation facilities should be provided by the University - > Encourage students to use cycles. - Fossil fuel is burned every day for the functioning of the University.
+This is too high carbon emission. - Minimum % of the energy is used from Non-conventional power. - Uses of 96 gas cylinders per month are very high.